Lopez de Heredia

-The first appointment that I made for this trip was with a Bodega many in America consider to be the greatest producer of distinct, traditional Rioja wine: López de Heredia (LdH).
+The first appointment that I made for this trip was with a Bodega many in America consider the greatest producer of distinct, traditional, but singular, Rioja wine: Lopez de Heredia.

-At the larger producers, the visits are pretty standard so I picked the two that I was most familiar with to save more time for other Bodega that offer a more personal visit.
+At the larger producers, the visits are pretty standard so I picked two that I was most familiar with to save more time for other Bodega that offer a more personal visit.
 For anyone that has not been in a cavernous, cobweb and mold infested wine cellar I have to imagine it is quite an eye-opening experience.
-Even for a more experienced wine traveler it is also worth a visit.
-Just seeing the old cellars and stocks of barrels and bottles deep below ground was enough to impress.
-The cavernous underground is 3,500 square feet and not complete according to the original plans of the founder Don Rafael López de Heredia y Landeta.
-Though it has taken decades – 4 generations – to get to this point, the family continues to slowly move towards achieving the complete design of the founder.
+Even for a more experienced wine traveler, it is also worth a visit, just seeing the old cellars and stocks of barrels and bottles deep below ground was impressive.

 Another aspect unique to the larger Rioja producers is that they have their own cooperage that can be seen in action sawing, hammering and toasting away barrel production.
 Barrels here all have 2 holes aligned in the same exact position at 7 and 6:30 (like the face of a clock) The upper one at 7 is for clean racking younger wines while the second and lowest hole at about 6:30 is for removing the sediment after the clean wine has been removed.
-Over time, less sediment remains and the bottom hole is the only one used to rack the wines.
+As the wines spend more time and less sediment remains over time the bottom hole is the only one used to rack the wines.
 Barrels are constantly recycled into the production regimen and the average barrel is 20-25 years old.

-Above ground, the start of the vineyards for LdH lie a short walk away with Tondonia closest to the courtyard and expanding out on a long peninsula shaped by the Ebro River.
-The name Tondonia comes from this unique section of the river and the land that it surrounds on 3 sides – it is shaped like a fish without a tail.
-The soils here are similar to the other traditional Rioja soils, bedrock limestone with clay and sand on the top soil.
-At a massive 130 acres, 100 are planted and most are black grapes (Tempranillo, Garnacha, Mazuelo, and Graciano).
-The remaining white grape varietals are Viura and Malvasia.
-The other 2 vineyards are found on the other side of the Ebro.
-Gravonia has more gravel in the top soil but at its core has brittle limestone bedrock and is planted almost exclusively to the white varietal Viura.
-El Bosque, the vineyard that is the source for the Bosconia wine, is planted on foothills among the native forest trees to Tempranillo, Garnacha, Mazuelo, and Graciano.
-The wine’s name comes from the word used locally for forest, Bosco.
-The elevation and exposition create added difficulty for vine growth so the wines here tend to be more structured from a higher level of tannin.
-Across all of the vineyards the Tempranillo vines average 75 to 80 years of age.
+Above ground, the start of the vineyards for Lopez de Heredia are a short walk away with Tondonia closest to the courtyard and expanding out to the long peninsula the Ebro winds around.
+The name Tondonia comes from this unique section of the river and the land that it surrounds on 3 sides and is shaped like a fish without a tail.
+The soils here are similar to the other traditional Rioja soils, bedrock limestone with clay and sand on the topsoil.
+At 130 acres, only 100 are planted to vines.
+The other 2 vineyards are found on the other side of the river bank.
+Gravonia has more gravel in the topsoil but at its core still has the brittle limestone bedrock and planted to white varietals only.
+Bosconia is planted on foothills among the native forest trees.
+The elevation and exposition add some difficulty to the growth of the vine, so the wines here tend to be more structured from a higher level of tannin.
+Across all of the vineyards, the vines average 75 to 80 to years in age for the Tempranillo.

 All wines made by LdH are single vineyard wines.
 Gran Reserva Tinto and Blanco are the top of the pyramid of the production scale in size.
-Quite rare, they are only made in the most special and meaningful of years typically from Tondonia or on rare occasions from the Bosconia vineyard.
-GR has only been made in 24 out of 138 vintages.
-The typical GR production is 20,000 bottles and is typically held back for 20 years before they leave the cellar, if they leave at all.
-The qualifications for making a GR seem to be typically more family related events, such as the passing of a family member, than actual vintage conditions.
+Quite rare, they are only made in the most special and meaningful of years typically from Tondonia or even more rare from the Bosconia vineyard.
+Gran Reserva has only been made in 24 out of 138 vintages.
+20,000 bottles is the typical production when done and are typically held back for 20 years before they leave the cellar, if they leave at all.
+The qualifications for making a Gran Reserva seem to be typically more family related events like deaths than actual vintage conditions.

-That may seem at odds with what the overwhelming majority of producers do, but that is traditional for LdH and you have to respect (and expect when you taste the wines) that LdH have always done things their way.
-In the USA, the Sommelier crowd and influential wine writers have been praising the unique qualities of these wines for a while now.
-Even for me when I think about traditional Rioja wine, LdH is the first Bodega that comes to mind.
-However, that exact thought has changed some because of this trip.
-LdH are traditional, but are also just as bold as Telmo, Abel, Benjamin, Juan Carlos and a short list of others in Rioja that have decided to make individual wines, driven by their own beliefs and fueled by a deep passion for Rioja.
+That may seem at odds with what the overwhelming majority of producers do, but that is traditional for Lopez de Heredia and you have to respect (and expect when you taste the wines) that they have always done things their way and have changed little with results for them that have been successful.
+In the USA, the nerdy set of taste-making Sommelier and influential wine writers have been praising the unique qualities of these wines for the last 10 or so years.
+Even for me when I think about traditional Rioja wine, they is the first Bodega that comes to mind before all others.
+However that exact thought has changed some because of this trip.
+Lopez de Heredia are just as freakish (in a great way of course) as Telmo, Abel, Benjamin, Juan Carlos and a short list of others in Rioja that have decided to make individual wines, whether driven by terroir or extreme winemaking methods, which is the case here.

-90% Viura 10% Malvasia Nutty, roasted lemon, herbs ,and a strong mineral character.
-A slight oxidized note, but not too much.
-The concentration is more than I expected from a notoriously tough vintage.
-In all facets, this is a classic rendition that should age quite well.
-A clean and long finish, this is bright and crisp with fresh acidity.
-A crystalline taste of citrus and sea salt lingers on the finish.
-30-45k production.
+Nutty, roasted lemon, herbs and a strong mineral character.
+A little oxidized note but not too much, the concentration is really profound in this vintage, in all facets this is a powerhouse of a white that should age quite well.
+Clean and long finish, bright, crisp and fresh acidity with a lingering crystalline taste of citrus and sea salt.
+30-45k production